LLMs and the Human Condition: Artificial Intelligence - a history

 \section{Artificial Intelligence - a history}

-The reference model of meaning is generally how people see language as working, and the early AI researchers saw the problem as one of mapping messy natural languages into something more tidy~\cite{mel81} -- more pure -- as God would have made it~\cite{Eco95}.
-For centuries there has been the idea that meaning bottoms out at some kind of semantic primitives \cite{ishLei} and in this tradition Roger Schank proposed that there was a workable set of primitive verbs or `acts' from which the meaning of a sentence could be based~\cite{sch72}.
+Computers are very good - indeed ideal - at manipulating symbols.
+In general, words and symbols are seen as having meaning by \textit{referring} to things in the world, and the early AI researchers saw language understanding as a problem of mapping messy natural languages into something more tidy~\cite{mel81} -- more pure -- as God would have made it~\cite{Eco95}.
+For centuries there has been the idea that meaning bottoms out at some kind of semantic primitives \cite{ishLei} and in this tradition Roger Schank proposed that there was a workable set of primitive verbs or `acts' on which the meaning of a sentence could be based~\cite{sch72}.
 Examples are PTRANS for ``physical transfer'' and MTRANS for mental or knowledge transfer, and that machines could translate natural descriptions into (representations of) meaning and figure out consequences from there.

 The primitives approach to AI didn't really work but there was also the idea that a formal system of symbol manipulations might map isomorphically onto events in the world.
 In ``Godel, Escher, Bach'', Hofstader~\cite{Hofstader79} gives a beautiful example with his pq- system which is a set of syntactic transforms on strings of 'p', 'q', and '-'.
 The system produces an infinite set of strings including ``\verb!-p--q---!'' and ``\verb!--p--q----!'' but not ``\verb!-p---q--!''.
 The number of '-'s in produced strings just happens to map onto the number of apples in a box as you add more, or take them out.
 The symbol 'p' seems to mean ``plus'' and 'q', ``equals'' because they appear in the system of productions in an isomorphic relationship with our system of adding and subtracting.
 They have no meaning in themselves without the system in which they participate.
 Rather than meaning being built up by combining primitive features with innate meaning, the ``primitives'' get meaning from the structure in which they occur.